eic/drich-dev/README.md

 - This repository was used for development of the ATHENA dRICH and pfRICH; it has since been modified to support EPIC
-- See [doc/athena-branches.md](doc/athena-branches.md) for information about the development branches and merge requests that were used for the ATHENA proposal
+- See [doc/athena-branches.md](doc/athena-branches.md) for information about the development branches and pull requests that were used for the ATHENA proposal
 - It is possible that the pfRICH scripts no longer work, since we now focus on the dRICH